mandad/moos-ros-bridge/INSTALL.md

 Compatability
 ================

-As of June 24th, 2014, I have tested moosros with ROS Hydro and moos-ivp 13.5.
+This fork has been updated to work with ROS indigo.

 Acquiring the Code
 ===================